Search for sterile neutrino oscillation using RENO and NEOS data

 For a direct comparison of this result with the previous NEOS result\,\cite{NEOS2016prl}, a method of raster scan\,\cite{RasterScan2014} is used to obtain an excluded region of sterile neutrino oscillation parameters.
 For each set of $\sin^2 2\theta_{14}$ and $|\Delta m^2_{41}|$, $\Delta \chi^2 = \chi^2 - \chi^2_{\text{min}}$ is calculated where $\chi^2_{\text{min}}$ is the minimum $\chi^2$.
 In the raster scan, $\chi^2_{\text{min}}$ is determined by varying the $\sin^2 2\theta_{14}$ for an every value of $|\Delta m^2_{41}|$, unlike the 2-D scan.
 The parameter sets of $\sin^2 2\theta_{14}$ and $|\Delta m^2_{41}|$ are excluded at 90\% confidence level\,(C.L.) if $\Delta \chi^2$ is greater than 2.71\,\cite{RasterScan2014}.
 Figure~\ref{fig:exclusion_contour} shows exclusion contours obtained from the RENO and NEOS data.
 It also shows a 95\% C.L. allowed region of reactor antineutrino anomaly (RAA)\,\cite{RAA2011}.
 The excluded region is enlarged from the previous NEOS result\,\cite{NEOS2016prl}.
 This improvement is given by the spectral comparison based on the RENO $\overline{\nu}_e$ spectrum at the same reactor complex.
-The reduced systematic uncertainty associated with reactors allows more region of $\sin^2\theta_{14}$ to be excluded in this analysis.
+The reduced systematic uncertainty using the RENO's $\overline{\nu}_e$ spectrum with a smaller uncertainty than that of Daya bay allows an additional region of $\sin^2\theta_{14}$ to be excluded in this analysis.
 The extended sensitivity in the $|\Delta m^2_{41}| < 0.5$\,eV$^2$ region comes from the longer baseline of the RENO near detector than NEOS.
 Note that the previous NEOS result\,\cite{NEOS2016prl} was based on the Daya Bay's $\overline{\nu}_e$ spectrum expected at reactor by assuming no sterile neutrino oscillation between reactor and detector\,\cite{Daya_absolute}.

 To properly treat the confidence interval in the exclusion contour the Feldman and Cousins\,(FC) method\,\cite{FeldmanCousins} is applied in the analysis as well.
 The FC method rules out additional regions in the sterile neutrino parameter space with 95\,\% C.L. because of finding excluded parameters relative to the global best-fit in a two-dimensional space\,\cite{FeldmanCousins,RasterScan2014}.
+This improvement is equivalent to roughly 15 times NEOS statistics compared to the previous application of the raster scan method.

 A search is repeated with the spectral comparison at RENO.
 The ratio between the RENO observed prompt spectrum and the NEOS prediction at RENO, as shown in the lower panel of Fig.~\ref{fig:compare_ratio}, obtains a similar exclusion contour.
 The best fit is found at $|\Delta m_{41}^2|=2.36$\,eV$^2$ and $\sin^2 2\theta_{14}=0.06$, consistent with those of comparison at NEOS.
 The value of $\Delta \chi^2$ is 4.1 where the values of the best-fit $\chi^2$/NDF are 32.7/57 and 36.9/59, respectively, for the sterile neutrino oscillation and null hypotheses.
 The comparison at RENO provides a more sensitive search in the sub-eV region due to its longer baseline.